Awesome Things to do in Jordan with Teens

 Where to stay in Amman Jordan

-Amman has all kinds of accommodation from small hostels to five star hotels.
+Amman has all kinds of accommodations from small hostels to five-star hotels.
 Taxis are cheap and the easiest way to get around.
 Choose a hotel with a pool to give kids some downtime.

 Ready to plan your trip to Jordan?
 Be sure to grab your Jordan Itinerary!